xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 Author: Ai Sin Chan
 Summary: We talked to Ong Swee Sin who works remotely in software development

-Ong Swee Sin started her coding career as a System Analyst with Truenet Systems Sdn Bhd, and was offered a team lead position even as a fresh graduate.
+Ong Swee Sin started her coding career as a System Analyst with Truenet Systems Sdn Bhd, a small software house but has big clients like MAS and Panasonic.
+She was offered a team lead position even as a fresh graduate.
 She is currently a Software Development Manager at [Redfish](https://www.redfishgroup.co.uk/), a UK based company with a development department in Malaysia that works remotely, and has been serving the company for 11 years.

 ![Interviewee Ong Swee Sin](/images/OngSweeSin.jpg)